-Clinical Guideline Recommendations American Association If clinically appropriate, pregabalin should be offered for treatment. of Neuromuscular Gabapentin and sodium valproate should be considered for treatment. and Electrodiagnostic There is insufficient evidence to support or refute the use of topiramate for Medicine/ American treatment.
+Clinical Guideline Recommendations American Association If clinically appropriate, pregabalin should be offered for treatment. and Electrodiagnostic Gabapentin and sodium valproate should be considered for treatment.
+Medicine/ American There is insufficient evidence to support of refute the use of topiramate for treatment.
 Academy of Physical Oxcarbazepine, lamotrigine, and lacosamide should probably not be Medicine and considered for treatment.
-Rehabilitation: Treatment of Painful Antidepressants Diabetic Amitriptyline, venlafaxine, and duloxetine should be considered for the Neuropathy treatment of painful diabetic neuropathy.
-Data are insufficient to $(2011)^{87}$ recommend one of these agents over another.
-Venlafaxine may be added to gabapentin for a better response.
-There is insufficient evidence to support or refute the use of desipramine. imipramine, fluoxetine, or the combination of nortriptyline and fluphenazine in the treatment of painful diabetic neuropathy.
+Treatment of Painful Antidonyoconto Diabetic Antidepressants • Amitriptyline, venlafavine, and dulovetine should be considered for the Neuropathy treatment of painful diabetic neuropathy.
+Data are insufficient to (2011)°' recommend one of these agents over another.
+Venlafaxine may be added to gabapentin for a better response. • There is insufficient evidence to support or refute the use of desipramine, imipramine, fluoxetine, or the combination of nortriptyline and fluphenazine in the treatment of painful diabetic neuropathy.
 Opioids Dextromethorphan, morphine sulfate, tramadol, and oxycodone should be considered for treatment.
 Data are insufficient to recommend one agent over the other.
 Other pharmacologic options Capsaicin and isosorbide dinitrate spray should be considered for treatment.
 Clonidine, pentoxifylline, and mexiletine should probably not be considered for treatment.
-Lidocaine patch may be considered for treatment.
-There is insufficient evidence to support or refute the usefulness of vitamins and $\alpha$ -lipoic acid for treatment.
-Nonpharmacologic options Percutaneous electrical nerve stimulation should be considered for treatment.
-Electromagnetic field treatment, low-intensity laser treatment, and Reiki therapy should probably not be considered for treatment.
-Evidence is insufficient to support or refute the use of amitriptyline plus electrotherapy for treatment.
-American Association Neuropathy All patients with type 2 diabetes should be assessed for neuropathy at the of Clinical Endocrinologists: time of diagnosis, and all patients with type 1 diabetes should be assessed Medical Guidelines five years after diagnosis.
-Annual examinations should be performed for Clinical Practice thereafter in all patients. for the Management Inspect the patient's feet at every visit to evaluate skin, nails, pulses, of Diabetes Mellitus temperature, evidence of pressure, and hygiene. $(2007)^{88}$ Perform an annual comprehensive foot examination to assess sensory function by pinprick, temperature and vibration sensation using a tuning fork, or pressure using a monofilament.
-Refer patient to a qualified podiatrist, orthopedist, or neurologist if there is lack of sensation or mechanical foot changes.
+Lidocaine patch may be considered for treatment. • There is insufficient evidence to support or refute the usefulness of vitamins and $\alpha$ -lipoic acid for treatment.
+Nonharmanologia antiona Percutaneous electrical nerve stimulation should be considered for treatment. • Electromagnetic field treatment, low-intensity laser treatment, and Reiki therapy should probably not be considered for treatment.
+Evidence is insufficient to support or refute the use of amitriptyline plus electrotherapy for treatment American Association Neuropathy of Clinical • All patients with type 2 diabetes should be assessed for neuropathy at the Endocrinologists: time of diagnosis, and all patients with type 1 diabetes should be assessed Medical Guidelines five years after diagnosis.
+Annual examinations should be performed for the Management Inspect the patient's feet at every visit to evaluate skin, pails, pulses of Diabetes Mellitus temperature, evidence of pressure, and hygiene.
+(2007) Perform an annual comprehensive foot examination to assess sensory function by pinprick, temperature and vibration sensation using a tuning Refer nation to a qualified nodiatrist, orthopedist, or neurologist if there is lack of sensation or mechanical foot changes.
 Consider treatment with duloxetine or pregabalin, both of which are indicated to treat diabetic neuropathy.
 When treating patients with cardiac autonomic neuropathy, strategies